md-zaman/kubernetes/notes-mm.md

 19. Kubelet
-The kubelet registers the node on the kubernetes cluster.
+The kubelet registers the node on the kubernetes cluster("registers" means the kubelet informs the control plane that the node is available for running workloads.Like The kubelet contacts the API server with its node details (e.g., CPU, memory, hostname)).
 When it receives the intruction to load a container or a pod on a node it requests the container runtime engine which maybe docker to pull the required image to run an instance.
 The kubelet then continues to monitor the status of the pod and containers in it and reports to the kube-apiserver on a timely basis.

 If you use kubeadm to deploy the cluster, it doesn't automatically deploy the kubelets.
 Now that's the difference from other components.
 You must manually install kubelet on your worker nodes.